 To

 The Board of Directors

-Hariyana Ship-Breakers Limited
+Inducto Steels Limited

 Mumbai

-We have reviewed Audited Financial Statements and the cash flow statement of Hariyana Ship- Breakers Limited ('Company') for the year ended March 31, 2018 and that to the best of our knowledge and belief, we state that;
+I have reviewed Audited Financial Statements and the cash flow statement of INDUCTO STEELS LIMITED ('Company') for the year ended March 31, 2018 and that to the best of my knowledge and belief, I state that;

 - 1. (i) these statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading; - (ii) these statements together present a true and fair view of the Company's affairs and are in compliance with existing accounting standards, applicable laws and regulations. - 2.
-There are, to the best of our knowledge and belief, no transactions entered into by the Company during the Financial Year ended on March 31, 2018 which are fraudulent, illegal or violate the Company's code of conduct. - 3.
-We accept responsibility for establishing and maintaining internal controls for financial reporting.
-We have evaluated the effectiveness of internal control systems of the Company pertaining to financial reporting and have disclosed to the auditors and the audit committee, deficiencies in the design or operation of such internal controls, if any, of which we are aware and steps taken or propose to be taken for rectifying these deficiencies. - 4.
-We have indicated to the auditors and the Audit committee - i. significant changes, if any, in internal control over financial reporting during the Financial Year ended on March 31, 2018; - ii. significant changes, if any, in accounting policies made during the Financial Year ended on March 31, 2018 and that the same have been disclosed in the notes to the financial statements; and - iii. instances of significant fraud of which we have become aware and the involvement therein, if any, of the management or an employee having a significant role in the Company's internal control system over financial reporting.
+There are, to the best of my knowledge and belief, no transactions entered into by the Company during the Financial Year ended on March 31, 2018 which are fraudulent, illegal or violate the Company's code of conduct. - 3.
+I accept responsibility for establishing and maintaining internal controls for financial reporting.
+I have evaluated the effectiveness of internal control systems of the Company pertaining to financial reporting and have disclosed to the auditors and the audit committee, deficiencies in the design or operation of such internal controls, if any, of which I am aware and steps taken or propose to be taken for rectifying these deficiencies. - 4.
+I have indicated to the auditors and the Audit committee - i. significant changes, if any, in internal control over financial reporting during the Financial Year ended on March 31, 2018; - ii. significant changes, if any, in accounting policies made during the Financial Year ended on March 31, 2018 and that the same have been disclosed in the notes to the financial statements; and - iii. instances of significant fraud of which I have become aware and the involvement therein, if any, of the management or an employee having a significant role in the Company's internal control system over financial reporting.

+Rajeev Shantisarup Reniwal

-Rakesh Shantisarup Reniwal Managing Director Shantisarup Reniwal Executive Director
+Managing Director